 For all students auditioning: Please complete and submit our online Information Form.
 This form asks for basic information as well as a narrative describing your background in choral/vocal music including the choirs you have participated in, the honor choirs or all-state choirs you were a member of, and the instruments you play (if any) and the number of years of study.
 Also include the name of your high school, your choral director’s name, and your private voice teachers.
 In addition, please include your outside interests and hobbies.
 If you have a music resume and a picture of yourself, please bring this to your audition as well.
 Recommendation letters are optional.

-For Music Majors and Music Minors: Music majors should prepare and perform two vocal selections of contrasting character.
-Transfer students, who will be music majors, are expected to sing two contrasting pieces, with at least one in a language other than English.
+For Music Majors and Music Minors: Prospective music majors and minors should prepare and perform two vocal selections of contrasting character.
+Transfer students who will be music majors are expected to sing two contrasting pieces, with at least one in a language other than English.
 Music minors should prepare and perform one vocal selection.
 (If you have been taking private voice lessons, you might want to bring a repertoire list at the time of the audition.)
 It is suggested that you select repertoire that best demonstrates your vocal range, quality and musicality.
 (Please do not bring choral music to perform, unless you are singing a solo from a larger work.)
 An accompanist will be provided.
 You will have time to prepare and practice prior to your audition.
 The choral and voice faculty will be present for your audition.
 Following the audition, you will be asked to take a diagnostic theory and sight-singing test.